Florida Structural Engineers Association

 D. Sustaining Member: A firm or individual whose professional business practice and/or interests pertain to the furtherance of the objectives of the Association.

-F. Retired Member: A person who has been a member in good standing of this Association but who is no longer actively practicing as a Structural Engineer.
+F. Retired Member: A person who has been a member in good standing of this Association for a minimum of five (5) years but who is no longer actively practicing as a Structural Engineer.
+Such an engineer may have had his/her license approved as "Retired" by the Florida Board of Professional Engineers or no longer holds a Professional Engineering license.
+His/her rights and privileges shall remain as before the change in status.

 G. Life Member: A person who has been a member in good standing of this Association for a minimum of ten (10) years, who has reached the age of 65; and in the opinion of the Board of Directors, has retired from actively practicing structural engineering; and shall have been awarded such membership classification by the Board.